Friday, 26 April 2024

 Highway 1

 – Construction of a retaining wall about three miles north of Elk will continue.
-One-way traffic control with a temporary signal will be in effect 24 hours per day, seven days per week.
+One-way traffic control with a temporary signal will be in effect 24 hours per day, 7 days per week.
 Motorists should anticipate 10-minute delays.
 Contractor – Granite Construction of Ukiah.

 – AT&T of Fort Bragg has been granted a Caltrans Encroachment Permit for utility work from Little River Airport Road to Cabrillo Drive.
 Work hours are 7 a.m. to 4 p.m., weekdays.
 Intermittent one-way traffic control will be in effect.
 Motorists should anticipate five-minute delays.